bartelsjoshuac/Corduroy/README.md

 - Django Admin Interface http://localhost:8000/admin

 NOTES (for testing):
-- Login as root/password for admin access and all functions and the Django admin
+- Login as root/password for admin access and all functions and the Django admin including raw data.
-- Login as groomy/password for access to create new grooming reports
+- Login as groomy/password for access to create new grooming reports.
-- Login as admin to approve reports or add/delete trails
+- Login as admin to approve reports or add/delete trails.
+You may wish to create new trails first unless you want to only work with the limited sample data.

 ## Samples (from Project 1 submission phase before use Alpine)
 [Homepage](https://github.com/bartelsjoshuac/Corduroy/blob/main/docs/samples/homepage.png) &nbsp;&nbsp;&nbsp;